 - A resource page to use for further study

-All C21 Online courses and workshops include these features:
+All C21 Online courses include these features:

 - Participants have access 24 hours/ 7 days a week to the course's password-protected web site.

 - Each participant belongs to a small Community for Conversation and faith sharing guided by a facilitator.

 - Site is usually available to participants at least three months after the course.

 - An orientation in how to navigate the web site is always available.

 - Technical assistance is easy to contact and prompt in returning a message.

 - A Certificate of Active Participation is awarded to those who post at least three messages of substance for each week of content.